rpatters1/mnxvalidate/notes/validation_ideas.md

 - validate voice uniqueness for sequence objects (should it be unique per staff?)

-- validate that lyric line labels in event objects are valid values.

 - tied-to note ids should have the same pitch name, octave, and alteration as their counterparts.
 - events in beams may only be specified once.
 - events in beams must have a correct note value for the beam.